-There is a lot of discussion among runners about what the best heel-toe drop is.
-The truth is there is no “one size fits all” answer when it comes to heel drop and the best amount of drop for you.
+There is a lot of discussion among runners about the best heel-toe drop.
+The truth is there is no “one size fits all” answer regarding heel drop and the best drop for you.
 Different runners will prefer different amounts of heel drop, depending on their individual biomechanics and running style.

-You may need to experiment with a few different shoes to find the right one for you.
+You may need to experiment with a few shoes to find the right one.
 Some runners are passionate about shoes with zero or low heel-toe drops, while others prefer high drop options.
 Both types of shoes have benefits and drawbacks, so it ultimately comes down to the individual runner’s preferences and needs.

 A high heel-to-toe drop may be best suited for runners with Achilles tendon issues or who land heel first.
 Some of our experts reported that elevated heels help them improve running form and reduce fatigue.
 On the other hand, a low heel-to-toe drop is good for runners who land on the forefoot or midfoot.
 This allows them to have a more stable landing and prevents them from rolling their ankle.